Yesterday I saw a beautiful sunset.

 As I stared stressfully into the sunset, God spoke to me.
 "Why are you so frantic about enjoying this?
 Just because it won't last?
 Dan, you know there will be many other sunsets after this one."
 And I realized what I was doing.
 I was trying to fit my whole existence into that one moment.
 I forgot about the bigger picture.

 I do that with a lot of things.
 I hold with a death-grip those people, places, seasons, that are meaningful to me.
-But some of God's beautiful creation is only made to last a few seconds before transforming into something new.
+But some parts of God's beautiful creation are only made to last a few seconds before transforming into something new.